DylanTackoor/CS50x-Miami/README.md

 	- due on Sundays
 - Credits for:
 	- COP 1334 - Introduction to C++ Programming (4 credits)
-	- CTS 2440 - Introduction to Oracle: SQL and PL/SQL (4 credits)
+	- CTS 2842 - Developing Websites Using PHP/MYSQL (4 credits)

 ## <a name="expectations"></a>Expectations
 You are expected to